 Company Profile & Strategy

-Sheffield Resources is focused on the development of its flagship Thunderbird Mineral Sands Project, one of the world’s largest, undeveloped zircon-rich mineral sands deposits.
+Sheffield Resources is focused on the development of the flagship Thunderbird Mineral Sands Project, one of the world’s largest, undeveloped zircon-rich mineral sands deposits.

 Thunderbird is located midway between Broome and Derby in northern Western Australia, a low risk mining jurisdiction with a close proximity to Asian markets.